 Howard University Partnership

-Since 2019 the Foundation has developed a partnering relationship with Howard University’s Psychology, Education and Speech Language Therapy Departments, in support of Sav Inclusive’s multi-faceted needs.
-Current partnership activities include conferences hosted at Sav Inclusive focused on teacher and parent strategies for supporting children with special needs.
-We are also developing plans for staff training, undergrad volunteer opportunities, graduate student praticums and development of online degree programs.
+The Rockhouse Foundation has developed a partner relationship with Howard University’s Psychology, Education and Speech Language Therapy Departments, in support of Sav Inclusive’s multi-faceted needs.
+Current partnership activities include conferences hosted at Sav Inclusive focused on teacher and parent strategies for supporting children with disabilities.
+We are also developing plans for staff training, undergrad and graduate student volunteer opportunities, graduate student praticums and development of online degree programs.

 NEGRIL ALL AGE SCHOOL & NEGRIL BASIC PRE-K SCHOOL

 Negril’s only public elementary school was originally constructed for 100 students, many of them children of fishermen and farmers whose simple lifestyle had defined the community for generations.
 As Negril turned the page on a new millennium its school held nearly 500 children in over-crowded, outdated buildings with leaky roofs that suffered from years of deferred maintenance.
 Negril All Age School was in desperate need of assistance.

 Negril Basic School, the primary feeder pre-K for the Negril All Age School and located on the same compound suffered from decades of neglect and minimal funding.
 The Rockhouse Foundation followed the transformation of Negril All Age with a similar makeover for its companion pre-K. Expanding the space and painting with the same bright colors and filled with new early childhood furniture and educational supplies, games and toys, Negril Basic took on the same rejuvenated spirit as the “big school”.
 These original two Negril projects were focused on physical transformation of the spaces after which there was not an ongoing commitment.